-This question has plagued avid preppers since bug out bags began their popularity, and for a good reason.
-Should you pack more weight into one BOB, should you have multiple BOBs for different scenarios, should you skimp on some important items in order to lower your weight for one bug out bag?
+This question has plagued avid preppers since bug-out bags began their popularity, and for a good reason.
+Should you pack more weight into one BOB, should you have multiple BOBs for different scenarios, or should you skimp on some important items in order to lower your weight for one bug-out bag?

 Bug out bags are meant to sustain you for between three and seven days, any prepper knows this.
 What some fail to take into consideration, however, is what items they’ll need for different situations, as well as accounting for the unexpected, such as their BOB getting lost, stolen, damaged, or the need for more items than initially thought.

 Not every SHTF situation is the same, therefore there is no single packing list that can prepare you for every disaster without having to carry 60lbs or more.